syncfusion-content/blazor-docs/blazor/sankey/title.md

 ---
 layout: post
 title: Title and Subtitle in Blazor Sankey Component | Syncfusion
-description: Learn how to set and customize the title and subtitle in the Blazor Sankey component from Syncfusion.
+description: Learn how to set and customize the title and subtitle in the Blazor Sankey component from Syncfusion for better data representation.
 platform: Blazor
 control: Sankey
 documentation: ug